An Overview of the Florida Wrongful Death Statute

 Losing a loved one causes severe hardship, pain, and suffering.

 The attorneys at Emmanuel, Sheppard & Condon have over 100 years of experience representing and protecting our clients’ interests.
-Our dedicated staff will support you through this difficult time and ensure you receive the compensation you deserve.
+Our dedicated wrongful death attorneys will support you through this difficult time and ensure you receive the compensation you deserve.

 Our team will thoroughly investigate your claim, explain your legal options, and diligently fight to protect your interests.
 Call our offices at 850-444-4878 to schedule a free consultation or fill out an online form today.